 With the engine, I’ve switched from the standard issue twin to a Garrett single turbo, have added a fuel pressure regulator and HKS fuel line defender and have turned up the boost to one bar.
 I think the 1JZ is the best engine ever.

-TB: What’s next for you Buttsy?
+TB: What’s next for Buttsy Butler?

 BB: I’d like to put a 2JZ engine in a GT86.
 To take one of those up the hill at Goodwood packing around 600bhp is my dream.